 Purpose of committee

-Scrutiny operates to provide public assurance that the Board is carrying out its business effectively, providing value for money and taking the best decisions it can to improve public services and the quality of life for the residents of Oxford.
+Scrutiny operates to provide public assurance that the Cabinet is carrying out its business effectively, providing value for money and taking the best decisions it can to improve public services and the quality of life for the residents of Oxford.
 To provide this assurance, the Committee carries out research, reviews and hears from independent experts, making recommendations for service improvement where necessary.
 The Committee also establishes standing panels to focus on specific service areas (see below).

-The Committee does not have any decision making powers, but it can make recommendations to the Board arguing for change and service improvement.
+The Committee does not have any decision making powers, but it can make recommendations to the Cabinet arguing for change and service improvement.
 The Committee will also consider decisions that have been “called in” by councillors for review.
 The committee meets approximately 10 times a year.

 Number of Councillors: 12

 Frequency: 10 scheduled meetings per year